-From This World, to That Which Is to Come takes its title from John Bunyan's 1678 parable The Pilgrim's Progress, which describes a fictional pilgrimage from 'The City of Destruction' to 'The Celestial City'.
-Brimfield reimagines this tale as a loose allegory for a collapse of mental health and the fraught journey to recovery.
+From this world, to that which is to come took its title from John Bunyan’s 1678 parable The Pilgrim’s Progress, which describes a fictional pilgrimage from ‘The City of Destruction’ to ‘The Celestial City’.
+Brimfield reimagined this tale as a loose allegory for a collapse of mental health and the fraught journey to recovery.

-This exhibition marks the culmination of two years' work, based on a research residency at Bethlem Royal Hospital's National Psychosis Unit and Kings College Institute of Psychiatry, Psychology and Neuroscience in 2018-19.
-Brimfield conducted interviews and workshops collecting personal testaments from patients, carers, nursing staff, neuroscientists, clinicians and activists.
-The resulting series of works explore the alienating effects of mental ill health and treatment at an individual, familial and societal level, whilst presenting a celebration of the radical potential of collective creative action and kindness.
+The exhibition marked the culmination of two years’ work, based on a research residency at Bethlem Royal Hospital’s National Psychosis Unit and Kings College Institute of Psychiatry, Psychology and Neuroscience in 2018–19.
+Brimfield conducted interviews and workshops, collecting personal testaments from patients, carers, nursing staff, neuroscientists, clinicians and activists.
+The resulting series of works explored the alienating effects of mental ill health and treatment at an individual, familial and societal level, whilst presenting a celebration of the radical potential of collective creative action and kindness.

-After nearly a year's delay imposed by the global pandemic, the opening of this timely exhibition is an urgent reminder of our deep need for community.
-During lockdown, Brimfield has produced an additional series of introspective, personal works reflecting on her own lived experience of mental illness.
+After nearly a year’s delay imposed by the global pandemic, the opening of this timely exhibition was an urgent reminder of our deep need for community.
+During lockdown, Brimfield produced an additional series of introspective, personal works reflecting on her own lived experience of mental illness.

-Central to the exhibition is STAND, 2020, a sixteen speaker sculptural audio installation in The Tetley's Atrium, co-produced with composer Gwyneth Herbert.
-It houses a complex choral composition responding to a poignant spoken word recitation by a Bethlem inpatient recorded by Brimfield during her residency.
-This epic sound sculpture was built and performed by over 100 collaborators, including UK Men's Sheds and Men's Sheds Cymru; mental health service users and staff; and prison inmates.
-Through this work, Brimfield directly unites and foregrounds the community groups and networks offering vital support at a time of crisis in the provision of effective mental health services.
+Central to the exhibition was STAND, 2020, a sixteen speaker sculptural audio installation in The Tetley’s Atrium, co-produced with composer Gwyneth Herbert.
+It housed a complex choral composition responding to a poignant spoken word recitation by a Bethlem inpatient recorded by Brimfield during her residency.
+This epic sound sculpture was built and performed by over 100 collaborators, including UK Men’s Sheds and Men’s Sheds Cymru, mental health service users and staff, and prison inmates.
+Through this work, Brimfield directly united and foregrounded the community groups and networks offering vital support at a time of crisis in the provision of effective mental health services.